 What is this Embodied Climate Justice Fitness (ECJF) website about?
-It’s a work in progress, a portfolio of sorts where I share about my climate-aware journey as a creative climate communicator, fitness/movement arts facilitator, poetry curator and climate activist.
+It’s a work in progress, a portfolio of sorts where I share about my journey as a climate-aware facilitator and creative climate communicator.
+I’m a fitness/movement arts facilitator, poetry group facilitator, and climate activist who is engaged in applying my learning and training in climate psychology and “internal activism”.
 This About page features poems, selected resources I’ve created to accompany my activations and selected climate communication graphics.
-You can find additional resources and news about my work on my Home page, Blog page, and Walking and “Living in Indigenous Sovereignty” page.
+You can find additional resources and news about my work on my Home page, Blog page, and Walking in “Indigenous Sovereignty” as a Settler-Ally page.
 Learn more about me on my Contact page and my Instagram account @annanieminenecjf I would love to hear from you with any comments or questions.

 POEMS